 Foster care families

-Foster children are not adopted by the foster parents, even if they stay in their homes for many years.
-The goal of foster care families is to eventually return children to their biological families as soon as possible.
+Foster children are not adopted even if they stay longer in their foster parent’s homes.
+The primary objective of foster care families is to reunite children as swiftly as possible.

 Childless Family